HaneenRamy/Cpp-OOP-projects/Library-management-system/README.md

-# Library Management System (C++)
+# Library Management System

-A console-based Library Management System developed using C++ and Object-Oriented Programming principles.
-The system allows users to manage books through a simple and interactive menu.
+## Description
+A C++ console application that simulates a library management system.
+Users can view available books, borrow and return books, and manage the library collection.
+This project demonstrates object-oriented programming (OOP) concepts such as classes, encapsulation, and vectors.

 ## Features
 - View available books
-- Borrow books from the library
+- Borrow a book
-- Return borrowed books
+- Return a book
 - View borrowed books
 - Add new books to the library
-- Menu-driven user interface

-## OOP Concepts Used
-- Classes and Objects
+- Input validation and error handling
-- Encapsulation
-- Private data members
-- Public member functions
-- Separation of functionality into methods

-## Data Handling
-- Uses vector<string> to store available and borrowed books
+- Tracks borrowed books dynamically
-- Prevents invalid operations (wrong menu choice, invalid book number)
-- Handles user input safely

-## How to Run
+## Installation
+1. Clone the repository
-1. Compile the code using any C++ compiler
+2. Compile the code using a c++ compiler
-2. Run the executable
-3. Follow the on-screen menu instructions.
+3. Run yhe program

-##  Notes
+## Usage
-- This project focuses on logic, structure, and OOP design rather than graphical interfaces.
-- Designed to simulate a real-world system in a simplified console environment.
+- The program displays a menu for library operations.
+- Enter the corresponding number to perform an action.
+- Follow on-screen prompts for borrowing, returning, or adding books.

-##  Language
+## Technologies & Skills
-- C++
+- C++ (OOP)
+- Vectors and arrays
+- Input validation
+- Console-based UI